erikorlowski/cscie97/cscie97/asn2/Design.md

 The top level class that users will interact with it the ModelServiceApiDriver.
 This class reads the script file and displays messages to users.
 The class delegates the validation and execution of the script file to the ModelServiceApi class.

 The ModelServiceApi class is the main class responsible for validating and executing the script.
-It utilizes the CommandFactory class in validation to create the necessary Commands.

-The CommandFactory is responsible for creating categorizing and creating Commands.
+It creates and categorizes Commands.

 Commands are responsible for performing the business logic of a line in the script file.
 Concrete Command classes are created for different types of Commands.